swaptacular/swpt_ca_scripts/README.md

 control system (like `git`), and each time you add a new peer, or make other important changes, to commit those changes to your version control servers.

-## Creating an "info-bundle" file
+## Creating an info-bundle file

-Every Swaptacular network node should create an "info-bundle" file for itself, which is a `.zip` file that contains 4 files:
+Every Swaptacular network node should create an info-bundle file for itself, which is a `.zip` archive that contains 4 files:

 1. The self-signed certificate for the node's root-CA (`root-ca.crt`).
 2. A certificate signing request (`root-ca.csr`).
-3. The contents of the `nodeinfo` sub-directory (`nodeinfo.zip`).
+3. The contents of the node's `nodeinfo` sub-directory (`nodeinfo.zip`).
 4. A digital signature for the `nodeinfo.zip` file (`nodeinfo.signature`).

-To create your "info-bundle" file, use the `create-infobundle` command, specifying the name of the info-bundle file that should be created ("my-foo-node", in this example):
+To create an info-bundle file, use the `create-infobundle` command, specifying the name of the info-bundle file that should be created ("my-foo-node", in this example):

 ```shell
 $ ./create-infobundle my-foo-node
 ```

+You will be asked to enter the password for your private key at least once.
+At the end, an info-bundle file will be created for you, with the specified name (`my-foo-node.zip` in this example).

+You can run the `create-infobundle` command many times, creating as many info-bundle files as you want.
+Normally, whenever you make changes to your `nodeinfo` directory, you will need to generate a new, updated info-bundle file.